Pigius/avp-cli/README.md

 # AVP CLI Tool

-This is a command-line interface (CLI) tool designed to interact with the AWS Verified Permissions (AVP) service.
+This is a command-line interface (CLI) tool designed to interact with the Amazon Verified Permissions (AVP) service.
 You can use it to create, manage, and delete policy stores, schemas, and policies.

 ## Big Picture

-The [AWS Verified Permissions (AVP)](https://aws.amazon.com/verified-permissions/) service is a powerful tool for managing permissions across your AWS resources.
+The [Amazon Verified Permissions (AVP)](https://aws.amazon.com/verified-permissions/) service is a powerful tool for managing permissions across your AWS resources.
 However, not everyone prefers to interact with it through the AWS console.
 Some developers prefer to quickly prototype and check something using a command-line interface, which can be faster and more flexible.
 This tool is designed to meet that need.

 This tool is intended for learning and prototyping.
 It provides a quick and easy way to interact with the AVP service, allowing you to create, manage, and delete policy stores, schemas, and policies.
 However, it's not intended for production workloads.